RevenueHunt/docs/docs/how-to-guides/track-quiz-revenue.md

     To enable the automated revenue report feature:

     1. **Enable Order Notes**: You need to enable Order Notes in your Theme Settings for this feature to work.
 Follow [these instructions](https://help.shopify.com/en/manual/online-store/themes/themes-by-shopify/vintage-themes/customizing-vintage-themes/get-more-information-with-order-notes) to enable them or contact your theme developer.
-    2. **Open the Connect tab**: Open the Shop Quiz app and navigate to the [Connect](https://docs.revenuehunt.com/reference/quiz-builder/#connect) tab.
+    2. **Open the Connect tab**: Open the RevenueHunt app and navigate to the [Connect](https://docs.revenuehunt.com/reference/quiz-builder/#connect) tab.
     3. **Conect to Shopify Reprots**: Scroll down to find the **Shopify Revenue Report (Beta)** section.
 Click on the `Connect` button within the Shopify Revenue Report (Beta) section.
     4. **Give consent**: The system will ask for your consent to access orders.
-Once accepted, it will establish a connection between the Shop Quiz app and your Shopify account, allowing the app to start gathering order data tagged by the quiz.
+Once accepted, it will establish a connection between the RevenueHunt app and your Shopify account, allowing the app to start gathering order data tagged by the quiz.
     5. **Publish the changes**: Click on the top-right `Publish` button to updated the quiz preview/live quiz and save the changes.

     After the connection is successfully established, you can access the revenue data generated from your quizzes.
-Go to the [`Metrics > Analytics`](https://docs.revenuehunt.com/reference/quiz-builder/#analytics) section within the Shop Quiz app.
+Go to the [`Metrics > Analytics`](https://docs.revenuehunt.com/reference/quiz-builder/#analytics) section within the RevenueHunt app.
 Here, you will find the following information:

     ![how to track revenue report metrics](/images/how to track revenue report metrics.png)